Frequently Asked Questions

 Video lectures will be available online asynchronously (on-demand).
 Once you have signed up for the course, you will be provided log-in credentials for the seminary's Moodle page (moodle.dbq.edu).

 Not at all.
-While we anticipate pastors will make up some of student mix, we expect that there will be many others as well: those considering vocational ministry as a career, volunteers and lay leaders who are seeking opportunities to grow and learn, and ministry leaders of all kinds who communicate in many different ways.
+While we anticipate pastors will make up some of student mix, we expect that there will be many others as well: those simply seeking to grow deeper in their faith and knowledge, those considering vocational ministry, and lay leaders who are seeking opportunities to develop ministry skills.

 What if I have to miss a class session?

-We expect regular attendance for all video lectures and in-person meetings.
+We expect regular attendance both for in-person meetings and in the form of watching online lectures.
 With that said, we understand that life happens and you may have to miss 1-2 meetings due to unforeseen or otherwise planned commitments.
-Please communicate any foreseen absences with Lief Erickson as soon as you know of them.
+Please communicate any foreseen absences with Lief Erickson and the course faculty as soon as you know of them.

 What kind of school is University of Dubuque Theological Seminary?

-UDTS was founded in 1852 to equip evangelists and pastors to reach the German immigrants flooding into the Midwest.
+University of Dubuque Theological Seminary was founded in 1852 to equip evangelists and pastors to reach the German immigrants flooding into the Midwest at that time.
 To this day, UDTS is committed to forming faithful Christian leaders for ministry and mission.
 As a theological seminary affiliated with the Presbyterian Church (USA) it serves students of various Christian traditions and denominations regionally and across the country through its online degree programs, started in 2007.
 Its faculty members have links to several denominations but share a commitment to the historic Christian faith expressed in the early ecumenical creeds and a love for Christ's church.

 How did Madison Learning Community get started?

 In 2018, Rev. Dr. Christopher James began bringing students from the University of Dubuque Theological Seminary to Madison as part of a class, and also began doing research on the churches of Dane County.
-In the following years, he and local partners received grants from the Lilly Endowment that made possible two initiatives supporting thriving among Madison leaders and churches, Missio Madison and Awaken Dane, respectively.
-In 2021, after reflecting on how to better serve the Greater Madison area, University of Dubuque Theological Seminary received a Lilly Endowment grant to support the formation of Madison Learning Community as a way of making theological education more accessible.
+In the following years, UDTS and local partners received grants from the Lilly Endowment that made possible two initiatives supporting thriving among Madison leaders and churches, Missio Madison and Awaken Dane, respectively.
+In 2021, after reflecting on how to better serve the Greater Madison area Body of Christ, University of Dubuque Theological Seminary received a Lilly Endowment grant to support the formation of Madison Learning Community as a way of making theological education more accessible and effective.